UlrichDinh168/_Itinerary/README.md

 # Scripts

-- `npm install` or `yarn` to install the required dependencies
+- `npm install` or `yarn` to install the required dependencies.
-- `npm start` or `yarn start` to start the development server on http://localhost:3000
+- `npm start` or `yarn start` to start the development server on http://localhost:5000 and serve the client build file.
-- It is also recommended to `cd` into `server` & `client` to install both dependencies.
+- `npm run dev` to run the development server and client silmultaneously.